stimulsoft/DataAdapters.JS/PHPDataAdapters/README.md

 In the handler.php file, you can change all parameters passed from the JS client-side.

-A sample shows how to run an adapter [link](https://github.com/stimulsoft/Samples-JS/tree/master/PHP/02.%20Connect%20to%20databases)
+A [sample](https://github.com/stimulsoft/Samples-JS/tree/master/PHP/02.%20Connect%20to%20databases) shows how to run an adapter.